noahehall/theBookOfNoah/0current/blockchain/blockchain.md

 - establishes a proof of ownership for each transaction on the blockchain
 - created via the wallet address
+- before the blockchain accepts a transaction, it must be signed

 ### digital assets and blockchain